Here’s everything you need to know for the June 7 election in Monterey County.

 Vote In Person

-No form of ID is needed to vote in person.
-The list of polling places is available, and you are assigned to your Voting Day polling location based on your registered address.
-You can also cast your ballot early at either of the two Early Voting Centers starting as early as August 16.
-You are not required to bring your Vote-by-Mail ballot to your polling location or an Early Voting Center if you prefer to cast your ballot in person, but it is strongly encouraged.
+No form of ID is needed to cast your vote in person.
+You are not required to bring your Vote-by-Mail ballot to your polling location if you prefer to cast your ballot in person, but it is highly encouraged.
 Click here for a list of polling places.
 Click here for a list of Early Voting Centers.

 County Website: https://www.montereycountyelections.us/